malayjoshi13/GSoC2022_OligoFinder/README.md

    -  **BioBERT based pipeline for extracting oligonucleotide mentions**

 ### Expected Results
-By end of Phase 3 we will prepare dataset which will be stored in databases like WormBase and then used by Biomedical researchers to take reference for use of specific oligonucleotide in experiments and to validate the performance of future developments of oligonucleotide extraction systems.
+By end of Phase 3, standard dataset containing oligonucleotide mentions will be prepared and stored in databases like WormBase.
+Then it will be used by Biomedical researchers to take reference for use of specific oligonucleotide in experiments and to validate the performance of future developments of oligonucleotide extraction systems.

 ## 3) Work overview